QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 6. Users shouldn't need to learn

-   > A MCQ is easier that an open question...
+   > A MCQ is easier than an open question...
 Make it
    > so that the user will recognize instead of remembering.
    > You may use a particular kind of style or add tips.